Session Chair Responsibility

 Plan to be in the meeting room 30 minutes before your session to assist the presenting author in setting up their personal equipment.
 Please ensure the projector and microphone are in the room.
 Lights in the meeting room have been preset at a level of brightness which will enable attendees to take notes.
 If there are any audio-visual or temperature problems, please ask your Symposium Assistant to seek help.

-Introduce yourself to your Symposium Assistant (wearing a green ribbon) who will be assisting you in the meeting room and responsible for the following:
+Introduce yourself to your Symposium Assistant (wearing a green ribbon) who will be assisting you in the meeting room and is responsible for the following:

 - Posting session sheet on sign outside of meeting room